The Do's & Don'ts of 12 Step Recovery

 Let's start with what NOT to do.

 In 12 step recovery there are no rules.
 You can work the program as much or as little as you like.
 That's both the good and the bad news.
-You can be late or leave early at meetings.
+You can be late or leave early to meetings.
 That's great news for someone who needs to work late or has a doctor's appointment.

-If you are struggling with the program, it can give you an excuse to stay on the sidelines.
+If you are struggling with the program, it gives you an excuse to stay on the sidelines.
 When this becomes a habit it hurts your program.

 Not wanting to go to meetings is part of recovery.
 It is suggested to go to meetings not because you have to but until you want to.

-Sometimes, the pain you avoid when using starts bubbling up in recovery.
+Sometimes, the pain you avoid when using starts to bubble up in recovery.
 You might feel uneasy and not know why.
-That is when you need to dive into the steps or get more help.
+That's when you need to dive into the steps or get more help.

-If that pain starts affecting how you function on a daily basis, you may need professional help.
+If that pain starts affecting how you function, you may need professional help.
 Many recovering people realize that without the substance they struggle with anxiety or depression.
 There is no shame in realizing that AA may not be enough.

-There was a very courageous AA speaker named Bob E. who talked about wanting to die after after 17 years of sobriety.
-Instead, he started therapy and worked through his childhood pain that prevented him from enjoying life.
+Years ago there was a very courageous AA speaker named Bob E. who talked about wanting to die after after 17 years of sobriety.
+That pain forced him to seek therapy and work through his childhood pain.

 Bob advocated for facing childhood issues as they related to current sobriety.
 He has amazing podcasts here under AA individual speakers.
 He said at some point in recovery, childhood pains will surface so getting the right support can prevent relapse.